Professional practice

 Peter previously was an Assistant Editor of the European Human Rights Reports.
 He has also contributed to an edited collection of essays in respect of the impact of human rights laws in Scotland and South Africa.

-Injunctions and Similar Applications
+Injunctions & Similar Applications

 • Norwich Pharmacal relief: Peter has advised on numerous occasions in respect of Norwich Pharmacal relief and has acted for a respondent in respect of such an application in connection with a failed cryptocurrency investment.